 Operation: Democratic Republic of the Congo

-Latest update of camps and office locations 21 Nov 2016.
 By clicking on the icons on the map, additional information is displayed.

 |15,592||of school-aged refugee children from Burundi and the Central African Republic were enrolled in primary education|

-|2017 planning figures|
+|2021 planning figures|

-|287,380||people of concern will receive production kits or materials for agriculture, livestock or fishery activities (250,000 internally displaced people and 37,380 refugees)|
+|24,500||people of concern will receive production kits or inputs for agriculture, livestock, and/or fishery activities|

 People of Concern